CodeForAfrica-ARCHIVE/opengazettes_sn_scrapy/README.md

     - `SCRAPY_FILES_STORE=s3://name-of-bucket-here/gazettes` - Where you want scraped gazettes to be stored.
 This can also be a local location

 ## Running it Locally
-- To run the spider locally, you can choose to store the scraped files locally to do this set the variable
+- To run the spider locally, you can choose to store the scraped files locally to do this set the  ENV variable
 - `SCRAPY_FILES_STORE=/directory/to/store/the/files` which should point to a local folder
 - Then run the command  `scrapy crawl sn_gazettes -a year=2016 -o sn_gazettes.jsonlines`
    where year is the year you want to scrape gazettes from